 Make the chocolate sponge

-- Preheat oven to 180°C (350°F).
-Line two 8-inch pans with parchment.
+- Prep: Preheat your oven to 180°C (350°F).
+Line two 8-inch cake pans with parchment paper and grease the sides.

 Make the strawberry filling